 Fresh & Local

 Some foods are only grown in certain areas of the country, but dairy is local and based in all 50 states.
 There are more than 50,000 dairy farms in the United States, including more than 9,100 right here in the Midwest.
 In fact, milk’s journey from the farm to the grocery store takes only about two days!
 Not only is this journey fast and efficient, it enhances milk safety and quality.
 In these same two days, milk also makes its way to nearby school cafeterias, fueling kids with nutritious food and the local economy.
-October is National Farm to School Month, and many schools provide fun and educational activities for students to learn more about how food gets from the farm to their lunch tray.
+Many schools provide fun and educational activities for students to learn more about how food gets from the farm to their lunch tray.
 Through Farm to School programs, everybody wins!

 Take 48 seconds to watch the journey your milk makes — whether it’s to your grocery store or school — in 48 hours.